Brendan O'Neill (author): Northern Ireland

 O'Neill is a supporter of a united Ireland.
 He was critical of the 1998 Good Friday Agreement, which Sinn Féin and the Provisional IRA supported.
 O'Neill wrote, in a 1998 issue of Living Marxism, "The new peace deal is a disgrace...
 The biggest losers in all this are the republican movement...
 [W]hat exactly will the republican communities gain at the end of their 25-year struggle?
 Sinn Fein and the IRA have not just agreed to down arms.
 They have effectively signed away everything they once stood for, accepting that there will not be a united Ireland."

 Environmentalism

 O'Neill has said that the environmental movement has become a "religious cult" that is "waging war on the working class".
 He was later criticised for comments about the Swedish environmentalist activist Greta Thunberg.
-In 2020, in relation to COVID-19, O'Neill has argued that "this pandemic has shown us what life would be like if environmentalists got their way".
+In 2020, in relation to the COVID-19 shutdowns, O'Neill argued that "this pandemic has shown us what life would be like if environmentalists got their way".